Gael Linn Cup

-The Gael Linn Cup is a bi-ennial tournament, representative competition for elite level participants in the women's team field sport of camogie, contested by Ireland's four provincial teams with competitions at senior and junior level on alternate years.
+The Gael Linn Cup is a biennial tournament, representative competition for elite level participants in the women's team field sport of camogie, contested by Ireland's four provincial teams with competitions at senior and junior level on alternate years.
 The tournament has existed in various guides since 1956, currently the senior tournament is played in even years and the junior tournament in odd years.
 An inter-provincial colleges competition is also played at secondary school/high school level.